Seanl80/Who-wants-to-be-a-Billionaire/README.md

 1. To be able to easily navigate through the quiz.
 - After the animation on page load it just takes one click to access the quiz and from there the next question/page has an automatic change on an answer click after a short time.
 Even the win/lose pages have an easy to see button to restart the quiz.
 2. To see responses to know the user has answered a question.
-- All buttons have a colour change on hover and after a click an answer is revealed right or wrong by colour and sound.
+- All answer buttons have a colour change on hover and after a click an answer is revealed right or wrong by colour and sound.
 3. To know if the user has won or lost.
 - After each question answer a colour indicates straight away if you are right or wrong.
 Right answers take you to the next question or all the way to a winner page or an incorrect will take you to the game over page.
 4. To be entertained.